 We are working with the Scottish Government to protect the benefits of EU membership.

-Tuition fees for EU students who started in 2016
+Tuition fees for EU students who started in 2016 and 2017

 The Scottish Government confirmed that there is no change to the funding arrangements for the duration of studies of our current EU students and those commencing in 2016-17, and freedom of movement provisions are also unchanged.
 There is also no immediate impact on incoming or outgoing Erasmus exchanges.